-- Mixture of one and two story components within a two story home - Varied setbacks for various components of the home such as; garage, second floors, etc. - Utilization of ells and porches - Staggered offset wall planes on each façade - Mixture of one and two story homes within a neighborhood - Interconnecting of out-buildings, where permitted, with the main house - Massing characterized by a series of stepping forms - An assemblage of multi-dimensional components - Homes at one with the land, giving the sense of permanence - Minimum of three façade element breaks at building front facade

-Minimum of two façade element breaks at the building rear

-- Sensitivity to design and siting of the home among various ecological elements - For homes in The Ridge, a minimum of 65% of the main floor square footage and maximum 35% on the second floor of two story homes is permitted
+- Mixture of one- and two-story components within a two-story home - Varied setbacks for various components of the home such as; garage, second floors, etc. - Utilization of ells and porches - Staggered offset wall planes on each façade - Mixture of one- and two-story homes within a neighborhood - Interconnecting of out-buildings, where permitted, with the main house - Massing characterized by a series of stepping forms - An assemblage of multi-dimensional components - Homes at one with the land, giving the sense of permanence - Minimum of three façade element breaks at building front façade - Minimum of two façade element breaks at building rear - Sensitivity to design and siting of the home among various ecological elements - A minimum of 65% of the main floor square footage and maximum 35% on the second floor of two-story homes is permitted.
+For a walk-out basement design on a sloping site, the top floor with the entrance is considered the main floor.

-Two-story house with One-story massing
+Two-story house with one-story massing